shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 You might think you have nothing to hide.
 But this is not true.
-In the US [you are probably committing at least a felony a day][3-felonies] and protesting against a nuclear power plant will get you [labeled as terrorist][terrorist-nun], even if you are a 82 year old nun.
+In the US [you are probably committing at least a felony a day][3-felonies] and protesting against a nuclear power plant will get you [labeled as terrorist][terrorist-nun], even if you are an 82-year-old nun.

 In Austria protesting against the sale of fur in a clothing store [can land you in jail for several months][animal-rights].